 Soil acidification is a natural process in the higher rainfall (>400mm) areas of SA, but can be significantly accelerated by agricultural practices including removal of grain, hay and livestock products from the paddock, use of ammonium-containing or ammonium-forming fertilisers, and leaching of nitrate nitrogen derived from fertilisers or even legume plants.
 Higher levels of production also tend to lead to higher acidification rates.
 Sandy textured soils are at highest risk of acidification.

-About 1.8 million hectares (20%) of cropping land in South Australia (SA) currently has surface soil acidity (0-10cm < pH 5.5) or is considered acid prone, and this area is expected to double over the next 40 years if remedial action is not taken.
+About 2.5 million hectares (28%) of cropping land in South Australia (SA) currently has surface soil acidity (0-10cm < pH 5.5) or is close to becoming acidic, and this area is expected to increase to 3.9 million hectares over the next 30 years if remedial action is not taken.